 The program officials and instructors will abide by the following procedures for permitting students to make up coursework missed as a result of being absent from a scheduled lecture session.
-This policy serves to eliminate as much as possible any potential advantage a student may gain by gaining a greater
+This policy serves to eliminate as much as possible any potential advantage that a student may gain by being absent from a lecture session, and thereby obtain a greater amount of study time and/or preparation time for the scheduled activities of the class than those students in attendance.

 - The student is solely responsible for the reading assignments, lecture material covered, and making up any examinations, quizzes, homework assignments, etc., which occurred during their absence.
 Failure to notify the designated faculty of an appointment to make-up the missed quiz or test due to the absence within 24 hours will results in the student receiving a zero (0) for the day's quiz or test. - 2.
 All examinations and/or quizzes must be made up on/or before the students first regular scheduled day of attendance (Monday/Friday) following their absence from the lecture session.
 The students must adhere to the following procedure: - a.
 It is the students' responsibility to notify the course instructor of the absence and provide the instructor with the appointment date and time of the scheduled make-up testor quiz at the testing center. - b.
 In the event the course instructor is not available, notify the chairperson immediately of the situation (instructors who anticipate they will not be available should submit the examination to a program official, who will deliver the examination/quiz to the testing center or proctor the make-up examination). - 3.
-In the event a drop box is not available, the student who fails to meet an assigned (e.g., homework) deadline as a result of being absent on the deadline date, at the discretion of the course instructor, may submit the assignments prior to the beginning of the next class lecture.
+In the event a drop box is not available, the student who fails to meet an assigned (e.g. homework) deadline as a result of being absent on the deadline date, at the discretion of the course instructor, may submit the assignments prior to the beginning of the next class lecture.
 At the discretion of the Professor/Instructor, a grade reduction or percentage may be imposed for failing to meet the deadline schedule (if program not notified of absence, per Attendance Policy).